Speak to a BAILIFF Expert - £35

 The owner of the goods or vehicle has several other options.
 Here is More.

-If you bought or sold a vehicle that has received a PCN incurred by another owner and enforcement action is being taken against you.
-The V5 does not prove ownership of a vehicle so you make a sworn statement of truth proving when you bought or sold the vehicle and serve it on the council and copy in the bailiff.
+If you bought or sold a vehicle that has received a PCN incurred by another owner and enforcement action is being taken against you, the V5 does not prove ownership of a vehicle.
+You must make a sworn statement of truth proving when you bought or sold the vehicle and serve it on the council and copy in the bailiff.

-creditors are responsible and accountable for the enforcement agents acting on their behalf.
-You don't need to make a claim against the bailiff company because liability resides with the creditor.
+Creditors are responsible and accountable for the enforcement agents acting on their behalf.
+You do not need to make a claim against the bailiff company because liability resides with the creditor.